backand/backand-ionic2-starter/README.md

 4. To logout from socket call `BackandService.logoutSocket`

-5. To subscribe to event `items_updated` from server side via sockets, call `BackandService.susbcribeSocket` and in your controller, subscribe with,
+5. To subscribe to event `items_updated` from server side via sockets, call `BackandService.on` and in your controller, subscribe with,

-    this.backandService.subscribeSocket('items_updated')
+    this.backandService.on('items_updated')
       .subscribe(
             data => {